ablou1/dqn-navigation/README.md

 1. The first subpart is dedicated to test parameters.
 You just have to indicate the values you want to test.
 Take care of the calculation time.
 After each training, a file save the result in order to display graph at the end of the notebook.
 No checkpoint file are saved in this part.

 2. The second part is dedicated to the agent class comparison.
 One training is executed for each class with the same parameters (you can change this values).
-If the agent succeed (having an average score higher than 13 on 100 episodes), a checkpoint is created for that agent.
+If the agent succeed (having an average score higher than 13 on 100 following episodes), a checkpoint is created for that agent.
 You can also display it (cf. previous part).

 ## Results analysis
 This part shows graph comparing different attributes values and different agents.